The fast way to choose the most suitable energy monitor for you

 What is an energy monitor?

 Technically, an energy monitor provides useful insights and identifies opportunities to reduce heating, cooling or other electricity-related costs.
-While you can make yourself an idea of how much your AC really uses, sometimes further data is needed.
+While you can make yourself an idea of how much your air conditioner really uses, sometimes further data is needed.

 This is where energy monitors prove to be very useful as they provide both real-time and historical electricity usage information.
 Therefore, you will be able to know which appliance, in particular, is putting a strain on your energy bill.